vatlab/vat-docs/content/Documentation/Functions/track.md

     % vtools output variant chr pos "track('CEU.vcf.gz', 'NA06986.GT')" -l 5

-    1	533	0|0
+    1   10533   0|0
-    1	41342	0|1
+    1   51479   0|1
-    1	41791	0|0
+    1   51928   0|0
-    1	44449	0|0
+    1   54586   0|0
-    1	44539	0|0
+    1   54676   0|0

 </details>

 A very useful feature of the vcf track is that **you can use vcf files from online** by specifying a URL instead of a local filename.

-<details><summary> Examples: Annotate variants using online vcf files</summary> We would like to annotate our variants using VCF files from the 1000 genomes project.
-However, our project uses build `hg18` of the reference genome and the 1000 genomes project uses `hg19`.
+<details><summary> Examples: Annotate variants using online vcf files</summary> We would like to annotate our variants using VCF files from the hg19 version of 1000 genomes project.
 To make use of data from the 1000 genomes project, we need to first lift over our project: